 What does it feel like to have ADHD?

-I was most struck by the quality of responses, and how willing people were to share their personal worlds, in order to help shed more light on what it feels like to have ADHD.
+I decided to collect some of the best answers to help shed more light on what it feels like to have ADHD.
 Let’s dive in!

 You are welcome to save this infographic for future reference or even republish it on your own blog (if you do, please upload the image directly to your blog and add a credit link to this article).

 Below the infographic, you’ll find the full article with detailed descriptions. and even more in the comment section.

 So, What Does It Feel Like To Have ADHD?

 This analogy is absolutely fantastic.
 It explains what mornings feel like with ADHD.
 It comes from Colin.
 Here it is:

 Have you ever driven a car without power-steering?
 It’s a practical example of what the understeering effect is really like.

 You have to work extra hard on something that normally shouldn’t take much effort, just to avoid going off the road.